DataCody/bigstar-data-migration/README.md

   - SQL – transformations, modeling, and analytics

 - **Data Ingestion**
-  - Airbyte – ELT pipeline for extracting and loading data from PostgreSQL and external sources
+  - Airbyte –  Open-source and extensible, ideal for ELT ingestion.
+ELT pipeline for extracting and loading data from PostgreSQL and external sources

 - **Data Warehouse**
-  - Amazon Redshift – scalable, columnar cloud data warehouse
+  - Amazon Redshift – Cloud-native data warehouse optimized for analytics at scale.

 - **Transformation & Modeling**
-  - dbt (Data Build Tool) – modular transformations, testing, documentation, and lineage tracking
+  - dbt (Data Build Tool) – Industry-standard for SQL-based transformations and testing.
+Modular transformations, testing, documentation, and lineage tracking

 - **Containerization & Orchestration**
   - Docker – containerized environments for reproducibility